 Let me show you how our neighbors across the road attract and feed the orioles every year.
 They allowed me to take pictures of their wonderful feeding stations.
-I expect they see mainly Baltimore and Orchard orioles.
+They see mainly Baltimore and Orchard orioles.

-Orioles eat fruit and can be attracted with orange halves placed on platform feeders, a deck railing, or nailed to a tree.
-While it is too late now to put out oranges to attract orioles just returning from their winter range (around April 1st in the South and April 15th to May 1st in the northern half of the country), it is never too late to draw the ones already here and to learn what you can do for next year!
+Orioles love fruit and can be attracted with orange halves placed on platform feeders, a deck railing, or nailed to a tree.
+There are also a variety of feeder arrangements you can hang from a tree limb.
+Put out oranges to attract orioles just returning from their winter range (around April 1st in the South and April 15th to May 1st in the northern half of the country)!

 Our friends have a simple, but effective way to bring feathered visitors to their front yard.
 Several short lengths of 1″ x 4″s board with two 2 1/2″ nails driven through each are wired onto the top of a stout tree limb about 9 feet off the ground.
 They use a small ladder to add and remove the oranges.